ChuksAjeh/CS-230/README.md

 * When you want something pulled to the master branch open a pull request
     * the easiest way to do this is online by hitting pull up above ^
     * from here any changes can be checked and verified before they are merged
-* Communication will be handled via Discord and Email, no other means.
+* Communication will be handled via Discord, Email and GitHub, no other online means.
+    * Whilst face to face meetings are enforced by the brief there are no rules for online communication however:
+        * No posting of code or sending of code via any platform aside from GitHub
         * I recommend you all join https://discord.swanhack.co.uk/ because 3/4 of this years Committee, myself included, are Year 2 CompSci students
         * Through this we can also have both private and public discussion about both this project and CompSci in general
-    * It is also possible to use a fake name and your Uni email adress if you are at all insecure about using your personal email
+        * It is possible, and encouraged, to use a fake name and your Uni email address